 Figure 5.3.2.10.2-1: PEI Update

 1. The HSS sends a POST request (custom method: pei-update) to the resource representing the UE's registration for 3GPP access.
-This shall result in updating the pei attribute in the Amf3gppAccessRegistration object and storing it in UDR.
+This shall result in updating the pei attribute in the Amf3gppAccessRegistration object (if it exists) and storing it in UDR.

+If the Amf3gppAccessRegistration does not exist (e.g. because the UE has never attached to 5GC), the UDM shall not store the PEI in UDR; in such case, if there is a subscription in UDM to notifications about PEI change, the UDM shall send notification to the subscribing entity (e.g. to NEF).

 2a.
-The UDM responds with "204 No Content".
+If the UDM updates successfully the PEI and stores it in UDR, the UDM responds with "204 No Content".

 2b.
-If the user does not exist, HTTP status code "404 Not Found" shall be returned including additional error information in the response body (in the "ProblemDetails" element).
+If the user does not exist, HTTP status code "404 Not Found" shall be returned, with cause "USER_NOT_FOUND", including additional error information in the response body (in the "ProblemDetails" element).

+If the Amf3gppAccessRegistration object does not exist, the UDM shall send a "404 Not Found" with cause "CONTEXT_NOT_FOUND".